Fair & Affordable Housing Commission

 The Fair and Affordable Housing Commission may have up to nine (9) voting members, each appointed by the Mayor and approved by the City Council, to serve without compensation for a term of three (3) years.
 Commission vacancies are appointed by the Mayor with the advice of and subject to the approval of the Council for the unexpired term.
 A nonvoting Council representative serves as an ex-officio member of the Commission.
 Appointees to the Commission serve staggered terms.
 Not more than one (1) member of the Commission may be an officer or employee of the City and not more than one member may reside outside of the City.

-Currently, the Fair and Affordable Housing Commission meets on the first Thursday of each month at 5:30 p.m. in the Paul Mann Building, located at 221 East 2nd Street.
-Citizens who would like to attend should call in advance of the meeting.
+Currently, the Fair and Affordable Housing Commission meets on the first Thursday of each month at 5:45 p.m. in the Paul Mann Building, located at 221 East 2nd Street.
+All citizens are welcome.

 Powers and Duties